-Hornsby Shire Council Community Land Park Yes Supersedes Generic Parks and Reserves Plan of Management 1996.
+Relationship to Other Plans: Supersedes Generic Parks and Reserves Plan of Management 1996.

 - Playground

 - Amenities

 - Informal open space

-- Natural and Cultural Heritage

-- Soil derived from Wianamatta Shale

-- The site was purchased in the 1860's by Hugh Fear, one of three brothers who purchased adjacent blocks of land, who became successful orchardists in the Hornsby area.
-Hugh Fear's house still stands on the Pacific Highway at Asquith.

-- Site contains no known Aboriginal relics or European heritage items (Koettig, 1996, Hornsby Shire LEP, 1994)
+- Soil derived from Wianamatta Shale - The site was purchased in the 1860's by Hugh Fear, one of three brothers who purchased adjacent blocks of land, who became successful orchardists in the Hornsby area.
+Hugh Fear's house still stands on the Pacific Highway at Asquith. - Site contains no known Aboriginal relics or European heritage items (Koettig, 1996, Hornsby Shire LEP, 1994)